The Monarch of the Glen

 Where much of American Gods takes place in rural and out-of-the-way places, The Last Wish has the sense of a rapidly urbanising world that is encroaching on the territory of these near-mythological creatures.
 It’s a strange feeling, but given how often those encounters are fatal for one party or another, there is a sense of the inevitable march of progress gradually grinding some of the magic from the world.

 Buy the Book

-The Selected Stories of Manly Wade Wellman Volume 4: Sin's Doorway & Other Ominous Entrances
+The Selected Stories of Manly Wade Wellman Volume 1: The Third Cry to Legba & Other Invocations

 Manly Wade Wellman forms the bridge here between the fiction and folk tales.
 Born in what is now Angola, Wellman spent much of his childhood steeped in folklore.
 After moving to America, his hunger for folk stories continued until he was made assistant director of the New York Folklore Project.
 All of this to say that Wellman’s fiction, though it fits well with much of the pulp writing of its time, was deeply informed by his intimacy with folk stories from two different continents.

 Wellman is best remembered for his stories of the Appalachian mountains, many of which involve characters stumbling into supernatural situations that they can combat only thanks to their own knowledge and understanding of folklore.

 While he did write novels, Wellman’s best work tends to be like the folk stories from which he draws inspiration; they are concise, poetic, and tend to linger in the mind of the reader for a few days afterward.
 This is as much a result of Wellman’s poetic use of language and his ability to draw on a vernacular that feels, above all else, true.

 “Up these heights and down these hollows you’d best go expecting anything.
 Maybe everything.
 What’s long time ago left off happening outside still goes on here, and the tales the mountain folk tell sound truer here than outside.”